-You should know how to prepare a specified volume of a solution of known concentration, e.g., 200 mL of 0.100 M NaCl.
 You should be able to calculate the number of moles, the number of moles of ions produced, or the mass of solute dissolved in a given volume of solution of known concentration, e.g., how many grams of NaCl are present in 50.0 mL of a 1.50 M solution?
-You should be able to use a solution of known concentration to prepare a solution of a lower concentration by dilution, e.g., prepare 100 mL of 0.22 M HCl starting with a solution that is 2.50 M HCl.

 Given the boiling point of a pure solvent, its molal boiling point elevation constant, and the molality of the solution, you should be able to calculate the boiling point of the solution.
 Conversely, you should be able to find the molality of a solution from the boiling point of that solution.
-You should be able to find the molecular weight of a solute from the molality of the solution, the boiling point of the solution, the boiling point of the solution, and the molal boiling point elevation constant.
+You should be able to find the molecular weight of a solute from the molality of the solution, the boiling point of the solution constant.

 You should be able to calculate the freezing point of a solution from the freezing point of the pure solvent, its molal freezing point depression constant, and the molality of the solution.
-You should be able to find the molecular weight of a solute from the molality of the solution, the freezing point of the solution, the freezing point of the solution, the freezing point depression constant.
+You should be able to find the molecular weight of a solute from the molality of the solution, the freezing point of the solution, the freezing point of the solution, and the molal freezing point depression constant.